 Interestingly, a recent report published in July 2019, claims that the most consistent number for home schooling in the UK hovers between 50,000 to 60,000, and represents over 0.5% of the relevant age group.
 The majority of home schooling takes place in the South West, with 0.4% taking place in Inner London and 0.4% in Outer London.

 The Benefits of Home Schooling

 There are many different reasons to consider home schooling.
 Home schooling allows the focus to entirely be on your child and their education, meaning that you can concentrate on what they find harder and where they need more support.
-It also allows the teaching methods to be adapted to the way they learn best, which is especially important if your child has a Learning Difficulty.
+It also allows the teaching methods to be adapted to the way they learn best, which is especially important if your child has a special educational need.

 The benefits of home schooling are particularly clear for children who aren’t flourishing in a school environment.
 This may be due to a range of reasons, such as social or emotional difficulties that aren’t being supported.
 For children who are particularly talented at sports or music, home schooling also allows them the ability to focus on these competitively, while still completing their education, whether this is at home or whilst travelling.

 While there are many benefits of home schooling, there are also disadvantages that need to be considered.
 The first is the lack of socialisation with other children their age, which needs to be accounted for through other activities.
 Children can also miss out on the benefits of being in mainstream education, such as school trips with peers and the wide range of resources schools have access to such as science labs and sports equipment.

 Home schooling is a huge investment, in time and money.
 Along with this, you have to consider who will be home schooling your child.
 While there are no laws that state that children who are home schooled have to be taught by qualified teachers, it is important that whoever teaches your child, be that yourself or a tutor, is qualified in the subject they’re teaching.